 Rankin was pilloried for her unpatriotic convictions, but in the ensuing scandal, The Emporia Gazette recognised and acknowledged (if somewhat bregrudgingly) a rare bird of integrity:

 “Probably 100 men in Congress would have liked to do what she did.
 Not one of them had the courage to do it.
 [The Emporia Gazette] entirely disagrees with the wisdom of her position.
 But Lord, it was a brave thing.”

 Jeannette Rankin blazed the trail for future generations of female politicians, and in her we could ask for no better exemplar.
 In addition to her courageous stance against imperialistic war-mongering, she leveraged the congressional debate on women’s suffrage, introduced legislation to provide state and federal funds for health clinics and midwife education, and called for radical political reforms including civil liberties, birth control, equal pay and child welfare.
-And ninety-five years ago, taking her seat amongst 434 congressmen as the first and only female House representative, Jeannette Rankin had a clear and decisive vision of the future.
+And on this day back in 1917, taking her seat amongst 434 congressmen as the first and only female House representative, Jeannette Rankin had a clear and decisive vision of the future.
 “We’re half the people; we should be half the Congress,” she declared.